jarviscanada/jarvis_data_eng_CatalinaGalan/core_java/grep/README.md

 ```bash
 git@github.com:jarviscanada/jarvis_data_eng_CatalinaGalan.git
 ```
-2. In your terminal, navigate to the app directory: <br>
+2. In your terminal, navigate to the app directory:
 ```bash
 cd path/to/core_java/grep
 ```
-3. Before running the application you need to compile and create a .jar file using Maven.
-To do this run the following command:
+3. Before running the application, you need to compile and create a .jar file using Maven.
+To do this, run the following command:
 ```bash
 mvn clean package
 ```